papampi/braiins-os/README.md

 Multiple firmware images are being built at once (NAND, NAND Recovery, SD, ...).
 We must be specify which image will contain a particular package.
 It is done in two ways:

-- When a package is installed to all images without exception then only LEDE menuconfig is used where the package must be selected by asterisk symbol `<*>`
+- When a package is installed to all images without exception then only OpenWrt menuconfig is used where the package must be selected by asterisk symbol `<*>`
 - When a package is installed only to specific images then the package must be selected as a module `<M>` and added to an external package list specified in a *build.packages* attribute.